Piazza Dante, Grosseto: Palazzo Aldobrandeschi

 The Palazzo Aldobrandeschi, commonly known as the Palazzo della Provincia, borders Piazza Dante to the east.
 Construction began in 1900, following the demolition of the Palazzo Pretorio in the autumn of the previous year.
 Designed by architect Lorenzo Porciatti, with adjustments made during construction by Guglielmo Calderini, the building is in a Gothic-Revival style reminiscent of Sienese medieval architecture.
 It was inaugurated on 31 May 1903, and has since served as the seat of the Province of Grosseto.

 Canapone

-The statue of Leopold II of Tuscany, known as Canapone, is a white marble monument sculpted by in 1846 and located at the center of the square.
+The statue of Leopold II of Tuscany, known as Canapone, is a white marble monument sculpted by Luigi Magi in 1846 and located at the center of the square.
 Depicted in the style of an ancient Roman, the Grand Duke supports an allegorical figure of the Maremma holding a dead child—symbolizing the region's past suffering—while extending his other hand toward a joyful boy, representing future generations.
 Beneath his foot lies a snake, symbolizing malaria, attacked also by a griffin, the emblem of Grosseto.
 The monument is an allegory of Leopold II's role in the reclamation and regeneration of the Maremma through health and land reforms.